-“By taking a decentralised co-creation approach we can develop a European Innovation Area which offers equal access to funding and where startups in one country can easily bid for public contracts in another,” Gabriel said.
-“Where startups and corporates work more closely together and where we have strong European associations bringing together all the actors of the European innovation ecosystems.
-I want us to achieve this and to nurture a networking culture fit for the 21st century, where all players are able to easily connect at a local and European level.
-And I also want to see the increased participation of women-led startups.”
+Mariya Gabriel added: “By taking a decentralised co-creation approach we can develop a European Innovation Area which offers equal access to funding and where startups in one country can easily bid for public contracts in another.
+I also want it to increase the participation of women-led startups.”

-Sign up for our newsletter to get all the latest on the European Innovation Area.
+And sign up for our newsletter to get all the latest on the EIA Summit.